glaszig/li3_less/README.md

 The following points is my roadmap.
 If you need any of this features sooner than later, please let me know.

+- use Libraries:add() instead of require to load lessphp
 - allow for recursive directoy structure
 - put parsed files at resources/tmp (that is, where app has write-access)